brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 4/1 Thessalonians 4 3 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:41:23
+- Timestamp: 12-19-2023 14:00:02
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 93
+- BHT Word Count: 87
-- BHT Commentary Usage: 43.08%
+- BHT Commentary Usage: 49.23%
-- BHT Quality Score: 2.4811084721703134
+- BHT Quality Score: 2.3399790181891893
 - Generate Attempts: 5 / 5
 - ChatGPT injected words (65):
-	['a', 'abstaining', 'aligns', 'among', 'and', 'as', 'aspect', 'be', 'because', 'behavior', 'by', 'christians', 'commandments', 'condoned', 'converts', 'customs', 'desire', 'emphasis', 'essential', 'even', 'every', 'extends', 'for', 'fornication', 'from', 'gentiles', 'god', 'heathenism', 'heavily', 'his', 'holiness', 'immoral', 'imperative', 'includes', 'influenced', 'is', 'it', 'jesus', 'licentious', 'lives', 'lord', 'of', 'on', 'our', 'pagan', 'practices', 'prevalent', 'purity', 'pursue', 'reject', 'revealed', 'sanctification', 'sanctified', 'sin', 'that', 'the', 'this', 'through', 'thus', 'to', 'was', 'we', 'were', 'will', 'with']
+	['a', 'abstaining', 'aligning', 'aligns', 'also', 'among', 'and', 'are', 'as', 'be', 'but', 'by', 'called', 'christians', 'considered', 'cultivating', 'degrade', 'demonstrating', 'for', 'fornication', 'from', 'gentiles', 'god', 'higher', 'holiness', 'immorality', 'impurity', 'internalize', 'is', 'it', 'life', 'living', 'means', 'must', 'not', 'of', 'our', 'purity', 'purpose', 'refrain', 'righteous', 's', 'sanctification', 'sanctified', 'sexual', 'sin', 'soul', 'standard', 'that', 'the', 'this', 'through', 'thus', 'to', 'us', 'vices', 'vital', 'was', 'we', 'which', 'while', 'will', 'with', 'within', 'you']
-- ChatGPT injected words (significant words only) (37):
+- ChatGPT injected words (significant words only) (33):
-	['abstaining', 'aligns', 'aspect', 'behavior', 'christians', 'commandments', 'condoned', 'converts', 'customs', 'desire', 'emphasis', 'essential', 'extends', 'fornication', 'gentiles', 'god', 'heathenism', 'heavily', 'holiness', 'immoral', 'imperative', 'includes', 'influenced', 'jesus', 'licentious', 'lives', 'lord', 'pagan', 'practices', 'prevalent', 'purity', 'pursue', 'reject', 'revealed', 'sanctification', 'sanctified', 'sin']
+	['abstaining', 'aligning', 'aligns', 'called', 'christians', 'considered', 'cultivating', 'degrade', 'demonstrating', 'fornication', 'gentiles', 'god', 'higher', 'holiness', 'immorality', 'impurity', 'internalize', 'life', 'living', 'means', 'purity', 'purpose', 'refrain', 'righteous', 's', 'sanctification', 'sanctified', 'sexual', 'sin', 'soul', 'standard', 'vices', 'vital']

 ### Logs
-- Attempt 1 BHT: The will of God, as expressed by the Lord Jesus, is for our sanctification.
-This sanctification encompasses our general holiness and includes abstaining from fornication, which was prevalent and even accepted in Gentile culture.
-The emphasis on purity of life is necessary because the converts from heathenism were deeply influenced by licentious customs and pagan worship.
-Therefore, it is crucial for Christians to strive for sanctification and to reject immoral practices, as God desires our holiness and purity.
+- Attempt 1 BHT: The will of God is your sanctification, which includes purity of life and abstinence from vices that degrade the soul.
+It is emphasized because licentiousness was common among the Gentiles and not seen as a sin.
+The pagan religion did not demand sexual purity, and even had priestesses in the temples for the service of men who came.
+However, as Christians, we are called to a higher standard.
+The sanctification God desires is both internal and external, involving a flexion of the will to the will of God and a settlement of the affections on divine things.
+Therefore, let us abstain from fornication and any form of impurity, knowing that this is the will and purpose of God for us.
-- 🔄 1 Thessalonians 4:3 (attempt 1, 78 words, 38.18% quotes quality score: 2.382814045823534, V2 normalized quality score: 70.57, commentator tiers 1-3: 35.43%, 35.45%, 29.12%)
+- 🔄 1 Thessalonians 4:3 (attempt 1, 120 words, 42.11% quotes quality score: 2.2243941279674377, V2 normalized quality score: 65.3, commentator tiers 1-3: 29.96%, 37.42%, 32.61%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: The will of God is revealed through the commandments of the Lord Jesus, and it is His desire that we be sanctified.
-This sanctification extends to every aspect of our lives and includes abstaining from fornication, a sin that was prevalent and even condoned among the Gentiles.
-The emphasis on holiness and purity is essential because converts from heathenism were heavily influenced by licentious customs and pagan practices.
-Thus, it is imperative that as Christians, we pursue sanctification and reject immoral behavior, as it aligns with the will of God for our lives.
+- Attempt 2 BHT: The will of God is for your sanctification, which involves purity of life and abstinence from the vices that degrade the soul.
+Among the Gentiles, fornication was not seen as a sin, leading to licentiousness.
+However, as Christians, we are called to a higher standard.
+This sanctification is both internal, through aligning our will with God's, and external, living a holy life.
+Thus, we are encouraged to abstain from fornication and impurity, knowing that this is God's will and purpose for us.
-- 🔄 1 Thessalonians 4:3 (attempt 2, 93 words, 43.08% quotes quality score: 2.4811084721703134, V2 normalized quality score: 73.84, commentator tiers 1-3: 34.25%, 35.76%, 29.99%)
+- 🔄 1 Thessalonians 4:3 (attempt 2, 84 words, 46.43% quotes quality score: 2.1969909465816446, V2 normalized quality score: 64.39, commentator tiers 1-3: 27.71%, 37.39%, 34.9%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: The will of God, as expressed by the Lord Jesus, is for our sanctification.
-This sanctification encompasses our general holiness and includes abstaining from fornication, which was prevalent and even accepted among the Gentiles.
-The emphasis on purity of life is necessary because the converts from heathenism were deeply influenced by licentious customs and pagan worship.
-Christians must strive for sanctification and reject immoral practices, as God desires our holiness and purity.
+- Attempt 3 BHT: The will of God is for your sanctification, which involves purity of life and abstinence from the vices that degrade the soul.
+Among the Gentiles, fornication was not seen as a sin, leading to licentiousness.
+However, as Christians, we are called to a higher standard.
+This sanctification is both internal and external, through aligning our will with God's and living a holy life.
+Thus, we must abstain from fornication and impurity, knowing that this is God's will and purpose for us.
-- 🔄 1 Thessalonians 4:3 (attempt 3, 72 words, 37.25% quotes quality score: 2.4075408339604403, V2 normalized quality score: 71.39, commentator tiers 1-3: 35.76%, 35.1%, 29.14%)
+- 🔄 1 Thessalonians 4:3 (attempt 3, 83 words, 48.21% quotes quality score: 2.2019270651023173, V2 normalized quality score: 64.55, commentator tiers 1-3: 27.81%, 37.22%, 34.97%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: The will of God, known to be our sanctification, is closely linked to the commandments given by the Lord Jesus.
-Paul emphasizes the importance of sanctification, urging believers to align their will with God's.
-Fornication, which was widely accepted among the Gentiles, is specifically mentioned as a sin that needs to be denounced.
-This call for sanctification stands in contrast to the pagan religions that did not demand sexual purity.
-Christians are urged to pursue holiness and reject immoral practices, thus honoring God's will for their lives.
-- 🔄 1 Thessalonians 4:3 (attempt 4, 89 words, 37.88% quotes quality score: 2.3770557942968535, V2 normalized quality score: 70.38, commentator tiers 1-3: 37.6%, 33.88%, 28.52%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The will of God, being our sanctification, is known through the commandments given by the Lord Jesus.
-Fornication, not regarded as a sin by the Gentiles, is specifically denounced.
-Paul emphasizes the need for Christians to stand firm in their pursuit of sanctification, despite the prevalent sensuality of their surroundings.
-The call for sanctification is rooted in the Christian idea of purity and counters the licentious customs of the pagan worship.
-Christians are thus encouraged to align their will with God's and reject immoral practices.
+- Attempt 4 BHT: The will of God is for your sanctification, which involves purity of life and abstinence from the vices that degrade the soul.
+Fornication was not seen as a sin among the Gentiles, but as Christians, we are called to a higher standard.
+This sanctification is both internal and external, aligning our will with God's and living a holy life.
+Thus, we must abstain from fornication and impurity, knowing that this is God's will and purpose for us.
+- 🔄 1 Thessalonians 4:3 (attempt 4, 79 words, 49.06% quotes quality score: 2.3188833779615035, V2 normalized quality score: 68.44, commentator tiers 1-3: 26.98%, 37.87%, 35.15%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 5 BHT: The will of God is that you be sanctified, which means living a life of purity, abstaining from vices that degrade the soul.
+Fornication was not considered a sin among the Gentiles, but as Christians, we are called to a higher standard.
+We must internalize sanctification by aligning our will with God's and cultivating holiness within, while also demonstrating it through righteous living.
+Thus, it is vital that we refrain from sexual immorality and impurity, as this aligns with God's will and purpose for us.
-- 🔄 1 Thessalonians 4:3 (attempt 5, 86 words, 33.9% quotes quality score: 2.3116242675346186, V2 normalized quality score: 68.2, commentator tiers 1-3: 37.96%, 33.74%, 28.3%)
+- 🔄 1 Thessalonians 4:3 (attempt 5, 87 words, 49.23% quotes quality score: 2.3399790181891893, V2 normalized quality score: 69.14, commentator tiers 1-3: 28.6%, 38.03%, 33.37%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ 1 Thessalonians 4:3 bht prompt v0.7 (93 words, 43.08% quotes)
+- ✅ 1 Thessalonians 4:3 bht prompt v0.8 (87 words, 49.23% quotes)
-- quality score: 2.4811084721703134, V2 normalized quality score: 73.84, commentator tiers 1-3: 34.25%, 35.76%, 29.99%)
+- quality score: 2.3399790181891893, V2 normalized quality score: 69.14, commentator tiers 1-3: 28.6%, 38.03%, 33.37%)